jserralions/equinox-group/README.md

     * Add his own recipes
     * Edit and delete his recipes
 2. Search
-3. Grab data from other www
+3. Aggregate many recipes from other sites
    * with our algorith
 4. Future
- * User will be able to made his own shop basket, to easier shopping
+ * User will be able to make his own weekly menu and prepare a shop basket

-### Google Settings
+### Google authentication configuration
+In order for authentication to work properly, you need to have access to the Google API.
+Please add your Google ID and Secret to the:

 ```sh
 $ /config/sec_config.yml
 ```
+(a sample is provided)

+The Google access information should be of this format:
 ```ruby
 defaults: &defaults
   google_id: $GOOGLE_ID